Capital Infra Trust Receives AAA Rating Reaffirmation from CRISIL Under Regulation 23

 *this image is generated using AI for illustrative purposes only.

 Capital Infra Trust has received a rating reaffirmation from CRISIL Ratings Limited, maintaining its strong credit profile in the infrastructure investment trust sector.
-The rating agency has reaffirmed the 'CRISIL AAA/Stable' rating on the trust's non-convertible debentures and corporate credit rating, reflecting the robust operational performance of its road asset portfolio.
+The rating agency reaffirmed the 'CRISIL AAA/Stable' rating on the trust's non-convertible debentures and corporate credit rating on February 03, 2026, as communicated to stock exchanges under Regulation 23 of SEBI InvIT Regulations.

 Instrument Type Amount (₹ Crore) Rating Outlook Action